lefata/ID-Database-AISA/README.md

     -   Import your Git repository into Vercel.

 2.  **Configure Environment Variables:**
-    -   In the Vercel project settings, add all the environment variables from your `.env` file.
+    -   In the Vercel project settings, add all the environment variables from your `.env` file (except for `GOOGLE_SHEET_ID`, which is managed in the app).
     -   Click "Deploy".